DHasib/optimalbyte_digital_library_api_assesment/README.md

-# Sheba XYZ Booking API Assesment- Local Development Guide
+# Optimalbyte Digital library System API Assesment- Local Development Guide

 A simple Laravel-based RESTful API for managing Digital library System in the optimalbyte Int.
 Assesment system.

 This project ships with a **script** that hides almost every Docker / Laravel command you normally have to remember.
 After cloning, you can be up and running with **one line** to setup everything will be done by automation.
+**Note**  This project is Docker-based, so you must have Docker installed on your machine.
+If you’re using Docker Desktop, please ensure the Docker Desktop application is running.